klausbrunner/solarpositioning/README.md

 To run: Java 8 or newer.
 No additional runtime dependencies.

-To build from source: Java 9 or newer, as the -release flag for javac is used.
+To build from source: Java 11 or newer.

 ### Which algorithm should I use?